ShivAhir/advFullStackIssueList/readMe.txt

     - we passed multiple objects to a component and later on accessed it using the props arguement to access each of them
     - we used props as arguement to access the multiple objects that are passsed among the components, this objects can be accessed by props as a normal arguement variable

+WEEK-3:

+we made the react hook with the help of react.useState to maintain the state of the component and make it refresh whenever needed